munich-quantum-toolkit/naviz/doc/FileFormat.md

 #### Grouping

 Instructions and times may be grouped by specifying the time/instruction and all group-members in brackets (`[`/`]`).
+A group's end-time (for the relative time of the next instruction) is the latest any of its instructions is finished.

+Groups may be variable.
+This is denoted by prepending a `~` to the group start symbol (`~[`/`]`).
+Normal groups make all instructions take the same time.
+A variable group makes all instructions take their minimum time.
+The group's ent-time is not affected by this, only the end-times of its children instructions.

 ```
 @<time> [